Upload photos as you normally would by adding a photo post to a blog. For help creating a photo post, click here.

 On the next page, you'll be presented with every photo from the photo post and the facial recognition matches for each photo.

-Note: CampSite can only identify campers if they're enrolled in the session(s) that are tied to the blog that this post belongs to.
-If the post contains photos that include campers who are not enrolled in the sessions tied to this blog, the facial recognition software will not identify those campers.
+If the post contains photos of campers who are not enrolled in the sessions tied to this blog, the facial recognition software will not identify those campers.
 To edit the sessions tied to a blog, return to the blog and manage the blog settings.